m-voit/concepts-of-programming-languages/study-project/paper.md

 const expectSpaces = () => optional(expectSeveral(isSpaceChar, isSpaceChar));
 ```

-The same holds true for Go, that supports first class functions as well as JavaScript.
+The same holds true for Go, that supports first class functions as well as JavaScript [she17].
+Like in JavaScript it's possible to assign the `ExpectSeveral()` and the `Optional()` function to the `ExpectSpaces` variable.
+The only difference is the chaining of the function calls instead of nesting them and the explicit `Parser` type of the variable.

 ```go
 // ExpectSpaces parses a [ \t\n\r]* from the Input.